ProlificsPanther/Docker-Panther/README.md

  # Contents of the container:
  * JDK
  * Ubuntu
- * Panther Web 553.07 (License Inclusive)
+ * Panther Client 553.07 (License Inclusive)

  # How to use this Image
-   This image is designed to run Panther client in Ubuntu based container.
+   This image is designed to run Panther Client in  an Ubuntu based container.

 * Creating the container:
   docker run --name=pantherclient -d prolificspanther/pantherclient